themillhousegroup/scoup/README.md

 #### Working with Elements as a Scala collection
 Mix in the `ScoupImplicits` trait to get automatic conversion from the Jsoup `Elements` class to a Scala `Iterable[Element]`.

+You can just `import com.themillhousegroup.scoup.ScoupImplicits._` if you prefer.

 From there, you can `map`, `filter` etc as you see fit.
 For example, here we scrape __www.somesite.com__, first pulling out all the `<h3>` elements (into an `Iterable[Element]`) before filtering out only those Elements whose `text` contains the word "foo", mapping it to an `Iterable[String]`: